 Your child's healthcare provider will ask about your child's health history and symptoms.

-may be a bone specialist (orthopedic surgeon) or a bone cancer specialist (orthopedic
+be a bone specialist (orthopedic surgeon) or a bone cancer specialist (orthopedic

 oncologist).
 Your child may have tests such as:

 X-ray.
 An X-ray uses a small amount of radiation to take pictures of bones and other body

 Blood tests.
 The blood may be tested to look for signs of Ewing sarcoma.
 They also help get an

 idea of your child's overall health.

 CT scan.
 This test uses a series of X-rays and a computer to make detailed images of the inside

 of the body.

 MRI.
 Large magnets, radio waves, and a computer are used to make detailed images of the